Blackstone-backed Pinnacle Foods boosts IPO size

-(Reuters) - Packaged foods maker Pinnacle Foods Inc, backed by private equity firm Blackstone Group LP (BX.N), raised the proposed size of its initial public offering of common stock to as much as $632.5 million.
+March 7 (Reuters) - Packaged foods maker Pinnacle Foods Inc, backed by private equity firm Blackstone Group LP, raised the proposed size of its initial public offering of common stock to as much as $632.5 million.

 The company, which owns the popular Birds Eye and Duncan Hines brands, filed a placeholder amount of $100 million when it first filed to go public in December.